Lintel Restoration

 Structural Masonry & Leveling

-We handle the structural side of masonry that most brick-only crews can't - rusted metal lintel replacement above doors, windows and garage openings; foundation corner pop repair and resurfacing; exposed tension cable repair and resurfacing; and leveling leaning walls, mailboxes, and columns by excavating beneath the foundation, jacking the structure level, and installing piers to permanently reinforce it.
+We handle the structural side of masonry that most brick-only crews can't - rusted metal lintel replacement above doors, windows and garage openings; foundation corner pop repair and resurfacing; exterior post-tension cable-end pocket covering and resurfacing; and leveling and re-supporting masonry elements such as leaning walls, mailboxes, and columns.

 Frequently Asked Questions